codepath/android_guides/Must-Have-Libraries.md

 * [ParallaxPager](https://github.com/prolificinteractive/ParallaxPager) - ViewPager with Parallax scrolling effects
 * [android-parallax-recyclerview](https://github.com/kanytu/android-parallax-recyclerview) - An adapter which could be used to achieve a parallax effect on RecyclerView.

+### Debugging
+* [Stetho](http://facebook.github.io/stetho/) - A debug bridge for Android applications which could be used for multiple purposes not limited to Network Inspection, Database Inspection and Javascript Console.

 ## Resources

 Check out the following resources for finding libraries: